jonaskahn/javaee-adf-faces-with-ejb/README.md

 ### Dependency Injection
 - As far as I know, Dependency Injection is a common technique that was supported by lots of Frameworks nowadays.
 Right?
 I guess.
 Yep, when I started working in the new company, started working with ADF Faces, EJB.
-I really feel a little bit upset cause ADF Faces doesn't support full injection.
+I really felt a little bit upset cause ADF Faces doesn't support full injection.
 It means **you can't inject a SessionBean into a ManagedBean**.
 Someone will tell that isn't necessary.
 I also agree, but most the time, you need to declare a remote context or a local context before looking up a SessionBean from Weblogic, such as:

 ````
           Context ctx = null;